Classic vs Skate

 Where Will You Ski?

 Each subcategory of classic skiing requires different gear.
-On groomed and track-set snow you can use narrow race skis.
-In the deep snow and rugged terrain of the backcountry you need wider, metal-edged skis and heavy-duty boots and bindings.
+On groomed and track-set snow you can use skinny race skis.
+In the backcountry you need wide, metal-edged skis and heavy-duty boots and bindings.
 Touring gear is somewhere in between.

 Want a Bike Analogy?